inverniz/ML_project/scripts/Readme.md

     4. Group 3: 1 jet, no mass
     5. Group 4: 2-3 jet, mass
     6. Group 5: 2-3 jet, no mass
-- In the 6 groups, all nulls values have been removed (since the columns were null)
+- In the 6 groups, all null values have been removed (since the columns are null)

 # Feature generation
-We generated polynomial basis to improve the result of the ridge regression for each group.
+We generate polynomial basis to improve the result of the ridge regression for each group.

 # Cross-validation
 We used cross-validation to: